Andrea Destongue

-Andrea Carolina del Valle Destongue Quiróz (born September 8, 1986) is a Venezuelan model, computer engineer and beauty pageant titleholder who was selected as Miss Supranational Venezuela 2011.
+Andrea Carolina del Valle Destongue Quiróz (born September 8, 1986) is a Venezuelan model and beauty pageant titleholder who was selected as Miss Supranational Venezuela 2011.
 Destongue represented Venezuela in the Miss Supranational 2011 competition.

 Life and career

 Early life

 Andrea was born in Barquisimeto, Lara.
 Her older sister, Tania Destongue, represented Yaracuy state in Miss Venezuela 2003, without any success.
-In addition to that, Destongue obtained a degree in Computer Engineering.

 Pageantry

 Before being appointed, Andrea participated in the Señorita Centroccidental 2011 contest, held on June 4, 2011, in Barquisimeto, in order to represent Lara state in Miss Venezuela that year.

 At the end of the event, Destongue obtained the position of 1st finalist with a view to participating in Miss Venezuela 2011.
 However, she did not manage to be called as an official candidate.

 The winner of this contest was Carla Rodrigues, who would later represent Portugal in the Miss Universe 2018 pageant, being the third Venezuelan to represent a foreign country in said contest.